Teaching CV for Kevin S. Fox

 SUMMARY OF QUALIFICATIONS

-Over 10 years of experience in course management including 6 years teaching at secondary school level.
+Over 10 years of experience in course management including 5+ years teaching at secondary school level.
 Designed, created and developed globally-focused and inquiry-based courses while building relationships with other faculty, staff, parents and administrators in diverse communities of learning.
 Mastery in social sciences with specialization in human geography.
-Native English speaker with professional proficiency in Spanish and over 10 years working, teaching and studying internationally.
+Native English speaker with professional proficiency in Spanish and over 12 years living, teaching and studying internationally.

 Course and Classroom Management

-- Designed and taught courses in Advanced Placement (AP) Human Geography, AP Psychology, World Cultures, World Regional Geography, History of the United States of America, Spanish I-IV, ESL and an inquiry-based seminar in cultural geography.
+- Designed and taught courses in Advanced Placement (AP) Human Geography, AP Psychology, World Cultures, World Regional Geography, History of the United States of America, International Baccalaureate (IB) DP Geography, IB MYP Individuals & Societies, Spanish I-IV & IB ab initio, ESL and an inquiry-based seminar in cultural geography.

-- Mentored hundreds of geography students in inquiry-based learning—from formulating research questions/thesis statements to designing methodologies and disseminating results for web-based projects emphasizing strong critical writing and information design practices.
+- Mentored hundreds of students in inquiry-based learning—from formulating research questions/thesis statements to designing methodologies and disseminating results for Senior capstone papers, undergraduate web-based projects and IB Extended Essays while emphasizing strong critical writing and information design practices.

 - Managed mapping design lab and field trip components of geography courses.